ankowals/saf/README.md

 		- mobile
 		- pdf validation
 		- others??
-	a way to intergate any 3rd party app by execution of any command on local host and remote over ssh a way to manage and configure test environment a way to manage and configure test data a way to prepare/calculate test data at runtime (macros)
+	a way to intergate any 3rd party app by execution of any command on local host a way to execute any command on remote host over ssh a way to manage and configure test environment a way to manage and configure test data a way to prepare/calculate test data at runtime (macros)